 Typically in practices that have progressed along their cloud journey (about 15% of current cloud accounting firms), they nominate an individual to be the cloud champion.

-The role of a cloud champion is as below:
+The role of a cloud champion is explained below:

 - Train internal staff.